pingcap/docs-cn/sql/json-functions-generated-column.md

 Currently TiDB does not support all the JSON functions in MySQL 5.7.
 This is because our preliminary goal is to provide complete support for **MySQL X Plugin**, which covers the majority of JSON functions used to insert, select, update and delete data.
 More functions will be supported if necessary.

-## Index JSON Using Generated Column
+## Index JSON using generated column

 The full table scan is executed when you query a JSON field.
 When you run the `EXPLAIN` statement in TiDB, the results show that it is full table scan.
 Then, can you index the JSON field?